vivjamba/goals-for-gordon/README.md

 `/user/<mongo_id>`: get user by mongo_id (returns a single User object)

-`/user/id/<companyId>-<employeeId>`: get user identified by companyId & employeeId (returns a single User object)

-`/user/manager/<companyId>-<managerId>`: get an employee's manager identified by employee's managerId + companyId
+`/user/findByCompany/<companyId>/<employeeId>`: get an employee's manager via comapnyId + managerId OR any employee via companyId + employeeId

-`/user/manager/list/<companyId>-<managerId>`: get all of a manager's employees, where managerId is a manager’s “employeeId” field (returns array of User objects)
+`/user/manager/listEmployees/<companyId>/<managerId>`: get all of a manager's employees, where managerId is a manager’s “employeeId” field (returns array of User objects)

 `/user/email/<email>` get users identified by email (returns array of User objects)